feathersjs/docs/guides/basics/frontend.md

 This will load our chat CSS style, add a container div `#app` and load several libraries:

-- The [browser version of Feathers](../basics/clients.md) (since we are not using a module loader like Webpack or Browserify)
+- The browser version of Feathers (since we are not using a module loader like Webpack or Browserify)
 - Socket.io provided by the chat API
 - [MomentJS](https://momentjs.com/) to format dates
 - An `app.js` for our code to live in

-Let’s create `public/app.js` where all the following code will live (with each code sample added to the end of that file).
+Let’s create `public/app.js` where all the following code will live.
+Each of the following code samples should be added to the end of that file..

 ## Connect to the API

-We’ll start with the most important thing first, the connection to our Feathers API.
-We already learned how Feathers can be used on the client in the [basics guide](../basics/readme.md).
-Here, we do pretty much the same thing: Establish a Socket connection and initialize a new Feathers application.
-We also set up the authentication client for later:
+We’ll start with the most important thing first, the connection to our Feathers API that connects to our server using websockets and initializes the [authentication client](./authentication.md):

 ```js
 // Establish a Socket.io connection